 - Discuss the indications/contraindications of PIVC placement/blood sampling.

 Discuss the principle of informed consent related to PIVC/blood sampling.

 Identify potential complications for the patient/staff member and describe appropriate action to avoid or correct these.

 Prepare a patient in relation to the PIVC/blood sampling procedure.

 Demonstrate insertion of a PIVC /taking of blood sample.

 Cannulation 9am to 10am and Phlebotomy 10am to 11am.
 Choose a training date from the list in the online application form.

 Click HERE to complete the online application form.
-You will recieve a training confirmation email once you application has beeen accepted.
+You will receive a training confirmation email once your application has been accepted.